Baby & Toddler Friendly London

 What it is:

 Nestled in the heart of scenic Battersea Park, this charming children’s zoo combines a vibrant mix of wildlife and interactive fun, making it one of London’s most family-friendly attractions.
-From exotic animals to farmyard favorites, it’s a must-visit destination for little adventurers and curious minds.
+From exotic animals to farmyard favourites, it’s a must-visit destination for little adventurers and curious minds.

 Why Kids Love it?

 The brand-new Family Farmyard Fun experience lets kids get hands-on with adorable animals like goats, pigs, and donkeys.
-Young explorers can hand-feed farm animals, create enriching activities, and even earn a personalized certificate!
+Young explorers can hand-feed farm animals, create enriching activities, and even earn a personalised certificate!
 Add zookeeper talks, exciting play areas, and plenty of chances to learn about conservation, and you’ve got a perfect family day out.

 What are they: City farms are the perfect escape from urban life, bringing a slice of the countryside to the heart of London.
 With adorable animals like lambs, piglets, goats, chickens, and even alpacas, these farms offer kids the chance to get up close to nature and learn about where their food comes from.